Cartography-jpl/pynitf/_sources/nitf_format_change.rst.txt

 want the data interpreted as a data type.
 This is the normal access attributes that we have in the Tre class in pynitf.
 So for example "t2.obl_ang" will return the floating point number 1.0.
-However for some purposes you want to know exactly the string the data that is present in the TRE.
+However for some purposes you want to know exactly the string the data get represented as in the TRE.
 There is a special function "get_raw_bytes" that does exactly this::

    print(t2.get_raw_bytes("obl_ang"))